 The protagonist of Hellraiser: Inferno is a complete prick, abusing everyone around him, ignoring his family and living like a hedonist.
 This ends up being his own undoing as he condemns himself to Hell.

-Ronnie, Bobbie's brother, calls the cops on Bobbie and his friends under the pretense that they were holding his family hostage.
+Ronnie, Bobby's brother, calls the cops on Bobby and his friends under the pretense that they were holding his family hostage.

 Likewise Pyro, who, swayed by Magneto's words, starts falling into the dark side.
 Even escalating the whole situation with the police by openly attacking them when the others were trying to halt the situation peacefully - though to be fair, one of the cops had just shot Logan in the head.